 Don’t go shopping until you’ve paid it off

-It should be obvious but until you consumer debt is under control you have no right to hit the mall.
-While you’re paying yoru debt off, only buy what you need, food, essential clothing etc. This is not the time to splurge on a new spring wardrobe.
+It should be obvious but until your consumer debt is under control you have no right to hit the mall.
+While you’re paying your holiday debt off, only buy what you need, food, essential clothing, etc. This is not the time to splurge on a new spring wardrobe.

 Live like a student for a month

 We all remember what it was like to make things happen on a small amount of money when we were students, go back to that thinking.
 Find free entertainment, stay in and cook, enjoy some quiet time after the hectic holidays.
 Leave the car at home and bike where you can or take the bus.

 Take advantage of all the free stuff in your own home.
 Cook meals with food that you already have, be creative, lots of sites give you great ideas of what you can make by plugging in the ingredients – no matter how bizarre.
 Go for a run, walk get active and feel better about your body without spending any money.
 This is not the time to sign up for a gym membership, no matter how good the deal is.